database-playground/app-sf/README.md

 1. Deploy Redis, PostgreSQL, Meilisearch, and Umami (for statistics) on Zeabur.
 2. Deploy [SQL runner](https://github.com/database-playground/sqlrunner-v2) on Zeabur, and rename the service host to `sqlrunner`.
 3. Deploy the application in Git mode on Zeabur.
+You can use our prebuilt image at the GitHub Registry.
 4. Deploy the worker in Git mode on Zeabur.
-The service name should be `worker`.
+You can use our prebuilt image at the GitHub Registry.
+Also, it is recommended to create more than 1 worker.
 5. Add the following environment variables to the application:
    ```env
    DATABASE_URL=postgresql://${POSTGRES_USERNAME}:${POSTGRES_PASSWORD}@postgresql.zeabur.internal:5432/${POSTGRES_DATABASE}?serverVersion=16&charset=utf8